Legislative history of Limited Prescriptive Authority (LPA) for advanced practice nurses and physician assistants:

 Determining if your practice site is designated as a Site-MUP: HPRC maintains a list of designated sites, as does the Board of Nurse Examiners and the Board of Medical Examiners.
 A practitioner should first contact their licensing board to see if a site is already approved.
 Since practice sites in HPSAs or MUAs do not have to be designated as Site-MUPs, you may need to know in which census tract your site is located - since some partial county HPSA and MUA designations are census tract specific.

-You may convert your site's street address to a census tract at the following internet site*:
+Convert your site's street address to a census tract*.